tshmit/public/README.md

 # Partner Site Authentication

-MotoLOGIC allows users of a partner site to seamlessly authenticate and navigate its Repair and Diagnostics product via a special request from the partner site.
+MotoLOGIC allows users of a partner site to seamlessly authenticate and navigate the Repair and Diagnostics web app via a special request from the partner site.

-At a high level, it is a HTTPS request that includes a few special params that:
+At a high level, this is done via a HTTPS request that includes a few special parameters that:

 - Allow MotoLOGIC to authenticate the request as being from a specific trusted partner site.
 - Include basic user information for the MotoLOGIC session (e.g. to display their information on the UI, for example).

-A secondary function of the request is to allow the partner site to provide ACES car fields in the query string, which can then be used as a whole to navigate the user to the equivalent MotoLOGIC car.
+A secondary function of the request is to allow the partner site to provide ACES car fields in the query string, which can then be used as a whole to navigate the user to the equivalent MotoLOGIC car, optionally including a keyword search and service info type selection.

 Once the request is completed, the partner site user will have established a session on the MotoLOGIC site.